Symphony No. 3 (Bruckner): History

 Bruckner wrote the first version of the symphony in 1873.
 In September 1873, before the work was finished, Bruckner visited Richard Wagner, whom he had first met in 1865 at the premiere of Tristan und Isolde in Munich.
 Bruckner showed both his Second and Third symphonies to Wagner, asking him to pick one he preferred.
 To Bruckner's delight, Wagner chose the Third, and Bruckner dedicated the symphony to the master he highly respected.
 After arriving home, Bruckner continued to work on the symphony, finishing the finale on 31 December 1873.

 According to an anecdote, Bruckner and Wagner drank so much beer together that, upon arriving home, Bruckner realized he had forgotten which symphony Wagner had chosen.
 He wrote a letter back to Wagner saying "Symphony in D minor, where the trumpet begins the theme?"
 Wagner scribbled back "Yes!
 Best wishes!
 Richard Wagner."
 After this, Wagner often referred to Bruckner as "Bruckner the trumpet" and the two became firm friends.
 In the dedication, Bruckner referred to Wagner as "the unreachable world-famous noble master of poetry and music".

 The 1873 version was rehearsed by the Vienna Philharmonic in June or July 1874, but it was not accepted for performance.
 The premiere of the Symphony (1877 version) was given in Vienna on 16 December 1877.
 The conductor was meant to be Johann von Herbeck, though his death a month before the concert forced Bruckner himself to step in and conduct.
 The concert was a complete disaster: although a decent choral conductor, Bruckner was a barely competent orchestral director: the Viennese audience, which was not sympathetic to his work to begin with, gradually left the hall as the music played.
 Even the orchestra fled at the end, leaving Bruckner alone with a few supporters, including Gustav Mahler.
 (The score of the first three movements was later owned by Mahler; his widow Alma Mahler ensured she took it with her when fleeing the Nazi invasion of France in 1940 for the United States.)

 Stunned by this debacle, Bruckner made several revisions of his work, leaving out significant amounts of music including most quotations from Wagner's Tristan und Isolde and Die Walküre.
 The original 1873 score was not published until 1977.

 Description

 The symphony has been described as "heroic" in nature.
 Bruckner's love for the grand and majestic is reflected especially in the first and last movements.
 Stark contrasts, cuts and forcefulness mark the signature of the entire composition.
-The signal-like trombone theme, heard at the beginning after the two crescendo waves, constitutes a motto for the whole symphony.
-Many typical elements of his later symphonies, such as the cyclical penetration of all movements and especially the apotheosis at the coda of the finale, which ends with the trombone theme, are heard in the Third for the first time.
+The signal-like trumpet theme, heard at the beginning after the two crescendo waves, constitutes a motto for the whole symphony.
+Many typical elements of his later symphonies, such as the cyclical penetration of all movements and especially the apotheosis at the coda of the finale, which ends with the trumpet theme, are heard in the Third for the first time.